-- Law students at Oxford should consider taking the public international law option or other related topics such as European Human Rights Law or International Trade, and/or a comparative law option – a good understanding of civil law systems, even at a relatively basic level may prove useful.
+- Law students at Oxford should consider taking the public international law option or other related topics such as European Human Rights Law or International Trade, and/or a comparative law option – a good understanding of civil law systems, even at a relatively basic level, may prove useful.

 - A professional legal qualification – this will be essential if you wish to begin your career by becoming a practising barrister or solicitor in your home jurisdiction.
 There will be many people, perhaps working in policy or advisory roles or in academia, who do not hold a professional qualification but who have made a successful career in international law.
-Even if this is not a requirement for your future job, having a professional legal qualification may enhance your credibility in the international legal jobs market; give you an opportunity to build up strong legal skills and perhaps particular legal expertise which can be transferred to an appropriate international opportunity at a later date (or whilst you are looking for the right opportunity) and also provide a “fall back” option for future years.
+Even if this is not a requirement for your future job, having a professional legal qualification may enhance your credibility in the international legal jobs market; give you an opportunity to build up strong legal skills and perhaps particular legal expertise which can be transferred to an appropriate international opportunity at a later date (or while you are looking for the right opportunity) and also provide a “fall back” option for future years.

-- For the more specialised legal areas not usually covered in undergraduate legal study, masters courses may be an important addition for securing roles.
-Having some work experience prior to your masters course may significantly enhance your learning experience.
+- For the more specialised legal areas not usually covered in undergraduate legal study, Masters courses may be an important addition for securing roles.
+Having some work experience prior to your Masters course may significantly enhance your learning experience.

 - Build your network of contacts and your knowledge of topical issues through joining student associations and clubs with an international law focus such as ELSA or Young Legal Aid Lawyers and taking part in mooting events.
-Not all jobs in this sector will be advertised so talking with your tutors and practitioners can help you to find out about both full time and internship positions.
+Not all jobs in this sector will be advertised, so talking with your tutors and practitioners can help you to find out about both full time and internship positions.
 As your career develops the ability to network successfully will be hugely important.

 - Build your work experience through internships, volunteering and work shadowing.
 In our “how to get experience” is a list of the sorts of opportunities that can be found in this area, but there will be many others.
-It is likely that a good number of them will be unpaid or poorly paid positions so see our funding section for ideas on how to raise funds.
+It is likely that a good number of them will be unpaid or poorly paid positions, so see our funding section for ideas on how to raise funds.
 It is also possible to make speculative approaches for work experience – decide which geographical area you would like to work in and the sort of work you are keen on and then contact the relevant organisations that operate there.

 - For academic careers in international law a PhD/DPhil will most likely be needed.